 During the time between dives, the island of Sipadan was relaxed and quiet, especially if you take a walk away from the ‘pit stop area’ where all the dive shops serve lunch.

 To confirm….YES, this is a bucket list dive site.

 This really is a place that pictures or videos cannot do justice to.

-Sabah is a nature lover’s dream and possible to do either on a budget or a ‘splash the cash’ vacation.
+Malaysian Borneo is a nature lover’s dream and it is possible to do either on a budget or a ‘splash the cash’ vacation.
 It gets a huge thumbs up from us.

 Thank you to Downbelow Adventures for hosting A Lovely Planet.